Surveillance of Zika virus

 The World Health Organization monitors Zika case reports from around the world.
 To date, a number of countries, territories and areas have reported cases of microcephaly and/or central nervous system malformation potentially associated with Zika virus infection.
 Monitoring of pregnant women in other countries experiencing Zika virus outbreaks is ongoing.

 The National Microbiology Laboratory is able to detect the virus and offers testing support to provinces and territories.

 As part of their West Nile virus surveillance programs, several provinces and territories conduct mosquito surveillance activities.

-In the future, consideration could be given to enhancing mosquito surveillance to detect an incursion of new mosquito species into Canada.
+Planning is underway to enhance mosquito surveillance to detect an introduction of new mosquito species into Canada.
 This would include those species responsible for Zika virus transmission.

 For more information

 - Travel health notice: Zika virus